Update on SW6 traffic reduction plan

 Imperial Road southbound

 The scheme includes a southbound restriction on Imperial Road.
-This is felt necessary in order to address the problems of evening traffic travelling southbound and queuing at the Townmead Road/Wandsworth Bridge Road junction, and of traffic trying to get round queuing vehicles on Townmead Road by diverting through Stephendale Road in order to join Wandsworth Bridge Road.
+This is felt necessary to address the problems of evening traffic travelling southbound and queuing at the Townmead Road and Wandsworth Bridge Road junction, and of traffic trying to get around queuing vehicles on Townmead Road by diverting through Stephendale Road in order to join Wandsworth Bridge Road.
 The southbound restriction will also support the aim of reducing total traffic volumes in the area.

 Residents will be unaffected by the access restriction and can drive through all control points.
 All areas such as the Sainsbury’s supermarket and Harbour Club will remain accessible for non-residents by using Townmead Road.